-- We had mutual connections
+- We had mutual connections.

-- He provided something that was of value to me (he knew his audience)
+- He provided something that was of value to me (he knew his audience).

 INTRO TEMPLATES YOU CAN USE RIGHT NOW:

-I saw that you are also an alumnus of the University of Arizona (Go Wildcats!) and are currently working as an insurance broker.
-I was wondering if you had 15 minutes for a quick Zoom call to learn about how your strategies have changed during this time.
+I noticed that you’re also an alumnus of the University of Arizona (Go Wildcats!) and that you’re currently working as an insurance broker.
+Do you have 15 minutes for a quick Zoom call?
+I’d love to learn about how your strategies have changed during Covid.

 Please let me know if you are free this week to chat!

-4. Maximize Virtual Opportunities
+4. Maximize virtual opportunities

-- Get to the point and make your intentions clear
+- Get to the point and make your intentions clear from the start.

-Connect with Sadie on LinkedIn here: linkedin.com/in/sadierandall/
+Connect with Sadie on LinkedIn here: https://www.linkedin.com/in/sadieguzman/